cunnie/writings/ice_queen.md

 The wizard smiled; he enjoyed frightening his students.
 He then dove off the end of the ship into the water.

 Down, down he swam.
-He didn&rsquo;t need to breathe of course--he had taken care of the need to breathe a long time ago.
+He didn&rsquo;t need to breathe of course&mdash;he had taken care of the need to breathe a long time ago.
 Along with the need to eat.
 Sleep was still an unfortunate necessity, but there was time to work on that one.
 Lots of time.

 Down, down he swam.
-He could feel the heart--its magical field was palpable.
+He could feel the heart&mdash;its magical field was palpable.
 It was terribly strong, stronger than he had imagined.
 He stopped a moment to wait for his students, but none of them had followed.

 &ldquo;Cowards,&rdquo; the wizard thought to himself, &ldquo;cowards, but not fools.
 This is a dangerous place.
 Dangerous for them.
 But fruitful for me.&rdquo;